JMuckian94/MSP3-LyfeHax/README.md

 The Site Owner/Administrator will expect the site to load correctly without visual errors.
 This means having all images, fonts and formats loading without overflowing or clashing with other sections of the page.
 The posts of users must be clearly distinguishable between each other with margins and borders marking where one post ends and the next begins.
 I want the username and date of posting to appear in the appropriate location on every post, with username in top left and date in top right, and to be of legible size on all screen widths.

-The site must scale appropriately on all screen widths and utilise the BOOTSTRAP grid effectively.
+The site must scale appropriately on all screen widths and utilise the Bootstrap grid effectively.
 The colours and images must be appropriate for the theme of the website.
 The colours must be attractive to the user without affecting overall readability of the content.

 ### Standard User